nikolasscoolis/Elist-Electronics/README.md

 - **Sales Trends Analysis:** Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
 - **Product Level Performance:** An analysis of Elist's various product lines, understanding their impact on sales and returns
 - **Loyalty Program Success:** An assessment of the loyalty program on customer retention and sales
-- **Regional Comparisons:** An evalution of sales and orders by region
+- **Regional Comparisons:** An evaluation of sales and orders by region